 Currently the LRJ complex has been identified at 41 Euopean sites, dating to ca 40-35 k.a. uncalibrated BP.

-New C-14 studies at the type site, the go Nietoperzowa Cave are based on Bayesian statistical processing of radiocarbon dates and show that the lower boundary of layer 6 in Nietoperzowa Cave can be statistically located in the range of 44 –42 k.a. cal BP and the upper limit for the Jerzmanowician is estimated to c.31 k.a.cal BP.
+New C-14 studies at the type site, the Nietoperzowa Cave are based on Bayesian statistical processing of radiocarbon dates and show that the lower boundary of layer 6 in Nietoperzowa Cave can be statistically located in the range of 44 –42 k.a. cal BP and the upper limit for the Jerzmanowician is estimated to c.31 k.a.cal BP.

-Main Features of the LRJ Lithic Industry Jerzmanowice points being the” fossile directeur” On average, they have a length around 9–10 cm, width of 3 cm, and thickness of 1 cm.
+Main Features of the LRJ Lithic Industry are the Jerzmanowice points being the only diagnostic “fossile directeur”.
+On average, they have a length around 9–10 cm, width of 3 cm, and thickness of 1 cm.

 No use-wear study has ever been made on Jerzmanowice points.
 Nonetheless, these pieces being pointed and symmetric, and likely axially hafted as suggested by the importance of proximal shaping as well as likely impact fractures (burinlike removals, “spin-off” removals, strongly marked bending fractures).

 The most common knapping method corresponds to bidirectional blade production although unidirectional blade production is sometimes also documented.
 Blade knapping was usually done with an organic soft hammer, based on the relative thinness of blade platforms and the frequent presence of a lip.

 Blade production is volumetric, involving preparation of the cores by different crests.
 What is independent from any archaeological discourse is the question, who made these industries.
 It remains odd that even intelligent researchers often mix this question with the description of "transitional entities" to prove or disprove their personal views about the Neanderthal / H..
 Sapiens interaction.